PlayStation Plus Free For One Week: Could Sony Open Up Multiplayer?

-If you’re a Trophy hunter who feels cheated every time a game requires you to play with others to get that elusive Platinum, this is your chance.
+If you’re a trophy hunter who feels cheated every time a game requires you to play with others to get that elusive Platinum, this is your chance.
 Outside single-player titles like Far Cry: Primal and Assassin’s Creed II, the lack of a multiplayer connection can often leave as many as half of these coveted rewards behind a paywall.
 It’s not known if trophies for multiplayer activities will be activated, but you can find out for free this week.

 Europe will get the same treat next week, so it appears North American gamers will only be able to play free within the region.
-If you’re hankering for a game of Street Fighter V against an English gamer, you’re still out of luck until you subscribe.
+If you’re hankering for a game of Street Fighter V against an English gamer who isn’t already a subscriber, you’re out of luck.

 Of course, if you’re antisocial, you can always just not agree to co-op or compete.
 Sony is giving you that choice for now.